 Consumer Protection encompasses a large body of laws enacted by the government to protect consumers by regulating many of the following business transactions and practices: advertising, sales and business practices; product branding; mail fraud; sound banking and truth in lending; quality produce and meats; housing material and other product standards; and all manner of other types of consumer transactions.
 Some states also regulate door-to-door sales, abusive collection practices and referral and promotional sales.

 There are various Federal Acts that address different aspects of consumer protection.
-The Consumer Credit Protection Act (CCPA), also referred to as the federal Truth in Lending Act, regulates the credit industry with respect to consumer rights, which includes credit card companies and credit reporting agencies, as well as loan sharks and wage garnishment.
-The Fair Credit Reporting Act (FCRA) regulates credit reporting agencies and those who use them.
-The Fair Debt Collection Practices Act was added to the CCPA in 1978 to abolish abusive collection practices and give consumers a means to dispute inaccurate debt information.
-The Fair Credit Billing Act was added to the CCPA in 1975 to deal with billing practices in credit accounts.
+The Federal Truth in Lending Act (TILA) regulates the credit industry with respect to consumer rights, which includes credit card companies.
+The Fair Debt Collection Practices Act was created in 1978 to abolish abusive collection practices.
+The Fair Credit Billing Act was created in 1975 to deal with billing practices in credit accounts.
 The Magnuson-Moss Act of 1973 deals with standards for product warranties, both implied and express.
 And to address the growing crime of identity theft, Congress enacted the Identity Theft and Assumption Deterrence Act, which was signed into law in 1998.

-The practice of consumer protection law includes pursuing lawsuits for consumers who have been the victims of unlawful business and/or credit practices; identity theft lawsuits; and defending debt collection agencies and other companies when accused of these violations.
+The practice of consumer protection law includes pursuing lawsuits for consumers who have been the victims of unlawful business and/or credit practices.

 Ignoring your legal problems is likely to cause you greater expense, difficulty, and frustration in the long run.
 Therefore, please feel free to take advantage of the FREE LEGAL CONSULTATION offered by our firm so that you may make an informed decision regarding your future. |